cober2019/Network-Automation/NETCONF-YANG/Prefix-List_Ops/README.rst

 Prefix-List Ops has the following features:

 + View prefix-list
-+ Find prefix by prefix or prefix length
 + Find overlapping prefixes in the same list (ge, le)
 + Find duplicate prefixes in different list
 + Send Prefix Statements